Lockheed Sikorsky deal marks turning point for more assertive CEO

 Her legacy and the future outlook of the Pentagon’s biggest supplier will be shaped by Lockheed’s ability to integrate Sikorsky, offload its services business, and keep key programs like the F-35 and Sikorsky’s presidential helicopter on track.

-Officials are also anxiously awaiting the outcome of two military competitions - a new Air Force bomber valued at over $80 billion for which Lockheed is teamed with Boeing Co (BA.N), and a multibillion-dollar ground vehicle competition to replace tens of thousands of military vehicles.
+Officials are also anxiously awaiting the outcome of two military competitions - a new Air Force bomber valued at over $80 billion for which Lockheed is teamed with Boeing Co, and a multibillion-dollar ground vehicle competition to replace tens of thousands of military vehicles.

 “These deals are critical to helping her solidify her personal leadership since Lockheed has been heavily focused in recent years on share repurchases, dividends and turning F-35 around,” said Jim McAleese, a Virginia-based defense consultant.